Configuring the Import of OSM data🔗

 gazetteer output.

-Changing the Style of Existing Databases🔗
+Changing the style of existing databases🔗

-There is normally no issue changing the style of a database that is already imported and now kept up-to-date with change files.
+There is usually no issue changing the style of a database that is already imported and now kept up-to-date with change files.
 Just be aware that any change in the style applies to updates only.
 If you want to change the data that is already in the database, then a reimport is necessary.